tweedegolf/rust-training/slides/C-advanced-rust.md

 ```

 - `Pin` guarantees `Self` isn't moved
-- `poll` should not be called after it has previously returned
+- `poll` should not be called after it has previously returned `Ready`

 ---
 layout: two-cols